 Although there are other passages in the New Testament which bible-believing Christians use for their proof that God is triune in nature, they do not state the Trinitarian nature of God unequivocally, and leave room for other interpretation.
 Being the only verse which states the Trinity so clearly, its absence by omission allows a question mark to hover over the doctrine of the Trinity.
 It is the verse upon which the other Trinitarian verses depend for clear definition of the doctrine.
 Its presence in the bible stops all denial of Jesus’ divinity dead in its tracks; it stands as a mighty colossus astride the path of unbelief and false teaching.
 Every single verse which is presented as proof against Jesus’ divinity, or proof that he had a beginning etc. is dashed to pieces against this immovable rock.
 As long as 1 John 5:7 is in the bible, the doctrine of the Trinity is invulnerable to any attack.

 But so effective has been the strategy, instigated by Satan, to remove it from the texts that today hardly a Reformed, Evangelical, or Fundamentalist scholar, theologian, or pastor (all supposedly the bible’s friends) believes that the Johannine Comma has a right to be there.
-And this success has been achieved by corrupting the text early in its history.
-And now, the Johannine Comma, that wonderful, that beautiful, that uncompromising declaration of the Holy Trinity, is missing from every Greek manuscript except four, all of which are very late, and every English bible except the KJV (and NJKV and MEV).
+And this success was achieved by corrupting the text early in its history.
+And now, the Johannine Comma, that wonderful, that beautiful, that uncompromising declaration of the Holy Trinity, is missing from every Greek manuscript except four, all of which are very late, and every English bible except the KJV.